Welcome to True Loaf

 We are passionate about health and food and we love bread, so our mission is simple: we are dedicated to baking the finest quality breads.
 We put great care into every loaf we create and we love to share this passion with our customers.

 We bake breads for all occasions.
 There are crusty golden baguettes with fresh airy insides and oversize dark whole wheat sourdough miches that make a perfect accompaniment to any meal.
 We make tasty sourdoughs with flavours including raisin and chai spices, olive and rosemary and toasted seeds that will have you craving one more slice every time.
-We offer delicious chewy buns pebbled with dark chocolate, candied ginger and orange feel on a bed of sliced almonds - a delectable afternoon treat – and many others.
+We offer delicious chewy buns pebbled with dark chocolate, candied ginger and orange peel on a bed of sliced almonds - a delectable afternoon treat – and many others.

 For authentic texture and taste, we use many different leavening methods such as sourdoughs, poolishes and pâte fermentée.
 Our ingredients are sourced from local and organic suppliers whenever possible.